Business Standard

 Not every death in police custody is reported by the police, said Chakma.
 “There are deaths that happen outside the lockup which are never reported to the NHRC.”

-The latest available data for 2018 from the Crime Records Bureau (NCRB), the official crime data collation agency, showed 46 police custody deaths and 29 cases registrations.
+The latest available data for 2018 from the National Crime Records Bureau (NCRB), the official crime data collation agency, showed 46 police custody deaths and 29 cases registrations.
 The most cases were reported from Gujarat (13) followed by Tamil Nadu (12).

 Torture in police custody is routine, said Ravi Nair, executive director, South Asia Human Rights Documentation Centre (SAHRDC), a network of individuals working on human rights.
 “Prisoners dying due beatings are not reported.
 Such beatings happen commonly across the country,” he said.